codepr/jas/README.md

 handle the distributed part of the Actor System.

 The overall structure has been enveloped on a fairly basic and still without failure-detection cluster system featuring legacy java RMI, therefore it needs a *rmi registry* running.
+One of the many difference between the previous local implementation is represented by the mandatory naming of the actors, this allow the `ActorSystem` to track every actor inside the cluster in case of distributed computing.

-Basically, starting the cluster as a seed (can be seen as leader node) all other nodes can subsequently join by specifying the seed address; every time a new member joins the cluster, all other nodes will be update their members list and everytime an `ActorSystem` create an actor, either `LOCAL` or `REMOTE` all members of the cluster update their systems in order to track all actors on the cluster.
+Basically, after starting the cluster as a seed (can be seen as leader node) all other nodes can subsequently join by specifying the seed address; every time a new member joins the cluster, all other nodes will be update their members list and everytime an `ActorSystem` create an actor, either `LOCAL` or `REMOTE` all members of the cluster update their systems in order to track all actors on the cluster.

 ### General operations